Are you tired of having a smelly house?

 If you want the best air purifier for odor elimination without breaking the bank, this machine is a great choice.

-Are you looking for a powerful air purifier for pet odors?
+Are you looking for a powerful air purifier that not only helps with odors but sterilizes the air as well?

 If so, then this is the model for you.

-For a pet owner who wants a cleaner smelling home, you can’t get much better than this air purifier right here.
+For anyone who wants a cleaner smelling home, that’s also free of harmful contaminants, you can’t get much better than this air purifier right here.

-Perhaps, you’re looking for a small, compact air purifier for smells that only uses ionization to purify the air.
+Perhaps, you’re looking for a small, compact air purifier for personal use.

-Or maybe you just need something that’s travel size and can take with you.
+Or maybe you just need something travel size that you can take with you.

-Either way, this ionizer only air purifier might be the perfect device for your needs.
+Either way, this ionizer air purifier might be the perfect device for your needs.

 The ionBox a mighty little air purifier odor remover that doesn’t emit any ozone, yet covers up to 500 sq. ft. of space.